mhoye/moderntools/README.md

 *   [Tree](https://linuxhandbook.com/tree-command/): show you the tree structure of directories, a bit like microdosing on Midnight Commander from back in the day.
 *   [Broot](https://github.com/Canop/broot): better navigation of directory trees.
 *   [atool](https://linux.die.net/man/1/atool), a set of scripts that wrap common compressed-file-format handlers.
-*   [ncdu](https://dev.yorhel.nl/ncdu), friend of htop and a nice disk usage display for the terminal.
 *   [LazyDocker](https://github.com/jesseduffield/lazydocker) and [LazyGit](https://github.com/jesseduffield/lazygit), CLI improvements for Docker and Git respectively.

 ## Data management